-Hawaii’s Big Island is actually called Hawaii – but that’s too confusing because we refer to the island of Oahu as Hawaii don’t we?
+Hawaii’s Big Island is actually called the Island of Hawaii (or Hawaii Island) – but that’s so confusing because we refer to the island of Oahu as Hawaii don’t we?
+Wrong.
+In fact because of this confusion people have been known to book flights to the wrong island!

-Oahu island is the home to Waikiki, the big hotels and restaurants – but also a drive around Oahu (we drove the island in a Mustang!) takes you past shrimp trucks and pineapple farms to some great beaches and up to the famous Pipeline surf – which is only huge in the right season.
+Oahu island is the home to Waikiki Beach in Honolulu.
+This is where the big hotels and restaurants are and where you are probably thinking when you think Hawaii.
+Oahu is a great island to drive around too (we drove the island in a Mustang!) which takes you past shrimp trucks and pineapple farms to some great beaches and up to the famous Pipeline surf – which is only huge in the right season.
 It was calm as a millpond when I went!

-Hawaii has many great islands so whether you’re looking for the best Hawaiian island for families, a fly and flop relaxing beach or a romantic trip for two, you’ll find some great places to vacation in Hawaii.
+There are so many great islands here so whether you’re looking for the best Hawaiian island for families, or a fly and flop relaxing beach or a romantic trip for two, you’ll find some great places to vacation in Hawaii.

-Let’s face it, the Big Island is all about the active volcano, but here are a few other things to do here too.
+Let’s face it, the Big Island of Hawaii is all about the active volcano, but here are a few other things to do here too – like manta rays…

 *This post contains affiliate links.
 If you make a purchase I will make a small commission at no extra cost to you.